Ralph Haben: Sunshine Amendment

-The Sunshine Amendment to the Florida Constitution provides that all elected officials and candidates for public office provide a full disclosure of their private assets in a government form available to the public.
+The Sunshine Amendment to the Florida Constitution requires all elected officials and candidates for public office to disclose their private assets in a government form available to the public.
 Haben was highly against the Sunshine Amendment, calling financial disclosure laws the "greatest fraud ever perpetrated on the people of Florida."
 He felt that the amendment was an unconstitutional invasion of his privacy, and that it did little to inform voters on who would be a good and honest elected official.

 Legislative pay

 When the legislature sought to increase their pay in the 1970s, Haben opposed the efforts.
-While he believed that legislatures deserved a pay increase for their hard work, he feared that raising the salary would attract career politicians who would treat the position as a job, leading to less diversity in the House.
-This, he claimed, would move the Florida legislature, which only meets for a few months out of the year, closer to a full-time legislature.
+While he believed that legislatures deserved a pay increase, he feared that raising the salary would attract career politicians who would treat the position as a job, leading to less diversity in the House.
+This, he claimed, would move the Florida legislature, which meets for only a few months each year, closer to a full-time legislature.

 Equal Rights Amendment

-Haben opposed the Equal Rights Amendment, not for the content of the amendment, but because he felt that lawsuits involving women's rights should be left up to Florida courts.
+Haben opposed the Equal Rights Amendment, not for the content of the amendment, but because he felt that lawsuits involving women's rights should be left to Florida courts.
 Amending the United States Constitution would make any questions fall mainly within the jurisdiction of federal courts.